aminoa/rc-app/attempt-two/questions.md

 ## Have you worked professionally as a programmer?

+I'll be joining Affirm full-time quite a bit after the RC batch ends.
 I interned at Qualcomm last summer as a SWE intern within the AI/ML organization.
 I worked for some smaller startups before that.

 ## Do you have a Computer Science degree or are you seeking one?